jsw08/signcontrol/README.md

 - `--display_delay`: Message display delay in milliseconds.
 Default is 0.
 - `--display_repeat`: Not really sure.
 The default is 0.
 - `--ttl`: The message will self-destruct in x seconds.
 Default is 0.
-- `sound_alarm`: If true, the sign will beep when the message is displayed.
+- `--sound_alarm`: If true, the sign will beep when the message is displayed.

 ### Message Formatting